3dverse/sample-first-person-controller/README.md

 # How does it work?

-Every client that runs this application will either start a new session of the scene named 'Main Scene', or join an ongoing session if there is one running already.
+Every client that runs this application will either start a new session of the scene named 'Main Scene', or join an ongoing session if there is one.
 After 'Main Scene' is opened and the physics simulation is started, the application spawns the character.
 Every new client will appear as a character in the scene.
-For the best experience, limit the number of players to a maximum of 4.
+Limit the number of players to a maximum of 4 for a better experience.

 ## Assets inside